xpack/xmake-js/doc/files/xmake.json.md

 }
 ```

-## Artifact
+## artefact

 Type: object.

 It can be used only in project or test `xmake.json` files; using it in folder
 specific metadata files triggers an warning.

-The `artifact` object defines the type and name of the output file.
+The `artefact` object defines the type and name of the output file.

 The `type` property can be one of: